Linaro/website/_posts/current/blog/2023-10-05-android-14-now-available-on-linaro-reference-boards-in-aosp.md

 ---
 layout: post
-title: Android 14 now available on Linaro reference boards in AOSP
+title: Linaro Reference devboards boot Android 14 on the day of release
 description: >
   The source code for the latest Android release - Android 14 - is out!
 The android14-release branch boots straight out of the box on the Linaro supported